Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance: Experiments

 \section{Experiments}

+In this section, we will numerically evaluate QWC and benchmark it against HST and LET, focusing on susceptibility to barren plateaus.
+But before, we analyze the dependency on the $k$-locality of the discriminator and the size of the state ensemble needed for a successful compilation for different numbers of qubits.
+Since our primary goal is to show the viability of our chosen approach, we use the same circuit for the generator and the target.
+We fix the parameters of the target and randomly choose a different set of parameters for the ansatz.
+This ensures that at least one solution, i.e., set of parameters, exists for the compilation problem.

+We specifically selected the hardware-efficient ansatz (HEA)~\cite{kandalaHardwareefficientVariationalQuantum2017} as our target and ansatz for demonstration.
+As large-scale implementations for chemistry~\cite{googleaiquantumandcollaborators*+HartreeFockSuperconductingQubit2020} and optimization~\cite{harriganQuantumApproximateOptimization2021} applications have shown, this ansatz leads to smaller errors due to hardware noise.
+The circuit diagram for a single layer HEA can be found in Fig.~\ref{fig:HEA}.
+Additionally, we compare two distinct entanglement procedures to assess how the entangling property of the target unitary influences the required $k$-locality of the Pauli observables.

-In this section, we will numerically evaluate QWC and benchmark it against HST and LET, focusing on each method's demand for training data and susceptibility to barren plateaus.
-In all experiments, we are using the same parameterized quantum circuit as target and ansatz, each instantiated with different random parameters.
-Hence, the target $V$ is guaranteed to be in the unitary space representable by the ansatz $G(\bm \theta)$, i.e. $\Fbar(V,G(\bm \theta^\star))=1$ for all experiments.
-In all experiments, we utilized the ADAM optimizer with a learning rate of 0.1 for QWC and 0.04 for LET(HST), and exponential decay rates for the first and second moment estimates set as \(\beta_1 = 0.9\) and \(\beta_2 = 0.999\), respectively.
+In all experiments, we used the ADAM optimizer~\cite{DBLP:journals/corr/KingmaB14} with a learning rate of 0.1 for QWC and 0.04 for LET (HST) and exponential decay rates for the first and second moment estimates set as \(\beta_1 = 0.9\) and \(\beta_2 = 0.999\), respectively.